techlead-shootorder/automation/packages/docs/pages/build-integrations/auth.md

       value: null,
       placeholder: null,
       description:
-        'Screen name of your connection to be used on Automatisch UI.',
+        'Screen name of your connection to be used on automatisch UI.',
       clickToCopy: false,
     },
     {